zboxfs/zbox-android/README.md

 This will build Docker image which is used for building ZboxFS Android binding.

-## Build ZboxFS Android Binding
+2. Build ZboxFS Android Binding

 ```sh
 ./build-zboxfs.sh
 ```

-This will build ZboxFS Android binding library for both x86_64 and aarch64 targets.
+This will build ZboxFS Android binding library for both `x86_64` and `aarch64` targets.
 The library files will be copied to Android project's `jniLibs` directory.

-## Build Android Library
+3. Build Zbox Android Library

 ```sh
 ./gradlew build